mac-comp240/hw4_control-flow/README.md

 treat it as a return.
 -->

-In general you can ignore the *indented* assembly directives that begin with a 'dot', such as the `.cfi_XXX` directives and the `.p2align` directive.
+- In general you can ignore the *indented* assembly directives that begin with a 'dot', such as the `.cfi_XXX` directives and the `.p2align` directive.
 This latter one sometimes gets added by the compiler to ensure that instructions can get fetched and decoded efficiently.

-You will need to look up and recall what the jump, compare, and test instructions do.
+- You will need to look up and recall what the jump, compare, and test instructions do.

-# Important Notes

-- Put your name in the control.c file.

-- There are two if statements in the code that produced the assembly files that you are given.

-- Pay attention to the types of the input parameters (you will have to determine how many there are) and the type of the return value of the function.